 About me

-My name is Martin Devaux and I am a fourth-year PhD student in Political Science at Columbia University.
+My name is Martin Devaux and I am a fifth-year PhD candidate in Political Science at Columbia University.
 I study comparative politics and political methodology.
-Prior to my PhD, I was an Associate at IDinsight, and an MPA student at the London School of Economics.

 My current methodological interests revolve around the external validity of experiments.
 You can find here the working paper I co-authored with Naoki Egami on Robustness to External Validity Bias, and here the associated R package.
 I am separately working on the decomposition of systematic treatment effect heterogeneity in multisite experiments and meta-analyses.